louloukai/The-Interactive-Whiteboard-Money-and-Budget-Tracker/README.md

 # PROJECT TITLE: The Interactive Whiteboard (Money and Budget Tracker)
 ## Problem Statement:
  Our project recognizes the following situations:
-Problems with handling money
+Problems with handling money,
-Problems with spending money
+Problems with spending money,
 Problems with allocating and budgeting money

 ## Features: